Geoffrey Beattie: Outreach

-He is also well known for bringing analyses of behaviour, and particularly nonverbal communication, to a more general audience by appearing as the on-screen psychologist on eleven series of Big Brother in the U.K. and for explaining how psychology can be used by people in their everyday lives.
+He is also well known for bringing analyses of behaviour, and particularly nonverbal communication, to a more general audience by appearing as the on-screen psychologist on eleven series of Big Brother in the UK and for explaining how psychology can be used by people in their everyday lives.
 His work in psychology has been extensively covered in the national and international media.

 In addition, he has carried out media work on behalf of a range of organizations, including ITV, Universal Pictures, Department for Work and Pensions, NHS, Nivea, Royal Mail, Disney and the Foreign and Commonwealth Office.

 Academic appointments

+2023- Visiting Scholar, University of Oxford (OCLW and Wolfson College).

 2013- Professor of Psychology, Edge Hill University.

 2013- Masters Supervisor, Sustainability Leadership Programme, University of Cambridge.

 2012-2013- Visiting Professor, Bren School of Environmental Science and Management, University of California, Santa Barbara.

 2004-2011- Head of School of Psychological Sciences at the University of Manchester.

 2004-2012- Research Group Leader, Language and Communication Research Group, School of Psychological Sciences, University of Manchester.

 2008-2012- Professorial Research Fellow, Sustainable Consumption Institute, University of Manchester.

 2004-2011- Member of the Senior Management Board for the Faculty of Medical and Human Sciences, University of Manchester.

 2000-2004- Member of the Senior Executive, Faculty of Science and Engineering, University of Manchester.

 2000-2004- Head of department of psychology, University of Manchester.

 1994-2012- Professor of Psychology at the University of Manchester.
 His departure in 2012 led to Employment Tribunal proceedings.
 The Employment Tribunal found in favour of Professor Beattie.
 The university made a financial settlement to Professor Beattie in respect of Employment Tribunal case number 2401282/2013.